tamhdang/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

 ## Run GNPS

-See the documentation to produce molecular network at GNPS with the output of the Coffee Project [here](../featurebasedmolecularnetworking.md).
+See the documentation to produce molecular network at GNPS [here](../featurebasedmolecularnetworking.md).

 ## Run Cytoscape for Visualization of Molecular Networks